 - Accelerometers and other sensors

 A properly maintained shaker can be in service for decades.
-They can be used for as long as the replacement parts are available.
+Technicians can use them for as long as the replacement parts are available.
 Common components that will require replacement include:

 - Armature rewind: after the armature coil fatigues to a point of failure, it may need to be re-wound.